 What you can expect from me:

-A thorough understanding of who you are and what you are experiencing.
+A thorough understanding of who you, what has happened to you in the past and what you are experiencing now.

 Psychotherapy and Counselling techniques that are applicable to you and what you want to overcome.